College National Honors Societies

 There is no official national honor role.
 There are hundreds of local and national honors societies (also spelled honour society), and a complete listing of all college honor societies is not possible here.
 However, many specific high school and college honor society listings can be located with the Association of College Honor Societies (ACHS).
 See ACHS.
 Below is a list of the major national honor societies.

-National Junior Honor Society (NJHS) : The national junior honors society is a middle school version of the NHS.
+National Junior Honor Society (NJHS) : The national junior honors society is a middle school version of the NHS, and can be found at NJHS..

 Golden Key International Honor Society: A true international honors society, you can get information on this honour society at Golden Key International Honour Society.